Terge3141/WhatsIllustrator/README.md

 1. Activate backup and copy backup file to your pc, see also https://support.signal.org/hc/en-us/articles/360007059752-Backup-and-Restore-Messages

 #### All
-Open whatsillustrator/configurator/src/main/java/configurator/sampleconfig.xml, modify it and save it to as config.xml.
+Open samples/sampleconfig.xml, modify it and save it as /path/to/config.xml.

 ```bash
 java -cp thebook/target/thebook-0.0.1-SNAPSHOT-jar-with-dependencies.jar\
 	thebook.Program -c /path/to/config.xml
 ```

 The reults will be written to *outputdir* (defined in config.xml).
-Each chat contains following subdirectories (if writers are activated):
+Each chat contains the following subdirectories (if writers are activated):
 * **fo**: Contains the generated **pdf** file.
 * **odf**: Contains the generated **odt** file.
 It can be opened for example with *libre office*.
 * **tex** Contains the generated **tex** file and some files the tex document references.
 The file can be processed for example with *pdflatex*